gcanti/gcanti.github.io/_drafts/2014-10-23-understanding-react-reimplementing-it-part-1.md

 ### Mithril

-Quite the same, the only difference is:
+Quite the same as UVDOM, the only difference is:

 - `className` is a `string`